 Helen joined ZCD Architects in January 2018, having recently moved to London from Susan Stephen Architects in Edinburgh.

-Prior to this, Helen completed her both her Part 1 and Part 2 at the University of Edinburgh, graduating with distinction in June 2015.
-Her two-year master’s thesis focused on providing the opportunity to spend time in the city of Mumbai.
-Research by design methods and working with local architects was an invaluable experience for her.
-The project proposed an alternative method for development in Mumbai; identifying a sensitivity to social and environmental concerns regarding monsoon flooding.
+Prior to this, Helen completed both her Part 1 and Part 2 at the University of Edinburgh, graduating with distinction in June 2015.
+Her two-year master’s thesis focused on Mumbai; identifying a sensitivity to social and environmental concerns regarding monsoon flooding.
+The project proposed an alternative method for development across the city at a variety of scales.
+It provided the opportunity to spend time in the city of Mumbai, where research by design methods and working with local architects was an invaluable opportunity for her.

 Helen has gained a variety of experience throughout her education working in small practices in both Dundee and Edinburgh, and with Zvi Hecker Architects in Berlin.

 SOPHIE FRASER HAFTER, 2017

 EVE OLSON, 2016